-- i) Derivatives are fair valued using market observable rates and publishing prices. - ii) The fair value of loans have estimated by discounting expected future cash flows using discount rate equal to the rate near to the reporting date of the comparable product. - iii) The fair value of debt securities, borrowings other than debt securities and subordinated liabilities have estimated by discounting expected future cash flows discounting rate near to report date based on comparable rate / market observable data. - iv) The fair values of quoted equity investments are derived from quoted market prices in active markets.
+- i) Derivatives are fair valued using market observable rates and published prices - ii) The fair value of loans have been estimated by discounting expected future cash flows using discount rate equal to the rate near to the reporting date of the comparable product. - iii) The fair value of debt securities, borrowings other than debt securities and subordinated liabilities have been estimated by discounting expected future cash flows using discounted rate near to report date based on comparable rate / market observable data. - iv) The fair values of quoted equity investments are derived from quoted market prices in active markets.